TrueBlocks/trueblocks-docs/content/tutorials/_index.md

 <!-- smarkdownlint-disable -->

-## dAppCon Berlin 2023 - Interactive Session

-This session will be an interactive demonstration of TrueBlocks.
-It is a work in progress.
+An interactive demonstration of TrueBlocks at dAppCon Berlin 2023.

 ### Prior to Attending the Session